A.J. Pollock Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The Guardians are sending Civale (1-0) to make his second start of the season.
+- The Guardians will look to Quantrill (0-0) in his second start of the season.

-- His most recent time out came on Sunday against the Seattle Mariners, when the righty tossed seven scoreless innings while allowing two hits.
+- In his most recent appearance on Sunday, the right-hander threw 4 2/3 innings against the Seattle Mariners, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.